frederic-perez/AmE-dictionary/data/idioms.md

 __in short supply__ :two: Scarce.
 __in sight__ Close to happening or being achieved.
 A noun or pronoun can be used between “in” and “sight.”
 __in single file__ In a line one person or one thing in width.
+__in so doing__ “In so doing” is a phrase used to refer to the action someone is taking or has taken, often implying that something happens as a result of that action.
+It essentially means “by doing this” or “in this act.”
 __in so many words__
 __in some sense__ Partly; in some or certain way(s).
 __in someone else’s shoes__ Imagining oneself in the situation or circumstances of another person so as to understand or empathize with their perspective, opinion, or point of view. _If you haven’t spent time in someone else’s shoes, how can you judge them?_